 The Met Office has key international responsibilities, such as providing Emergency Response services and being a WAFC for aviation.
 As members of several international bodies, including the WMO, we also play an active role in sharing knowledge and working with experts from all over the world to improve weather and climate forecasting accuracy.
 This includes working on several multi-national projects as well as working with developing countries to help improve their meteorological services.

 The Met Office Hadley Centre is a world leader in climate science and research.
 Our work on climate change informs the UK and world governments, shaping key decisions on how to tackle the issues.
-To see more about what we do in this important area, visit our climate change centre.
+To see more about what we do in this important area, visit our Climate (redirect to climate guide).

 Images on this website are for use of the Met Office only, please do not download.
 If you require images please contact the Press Office.